johnanishgitc/DataLynk_app/SERVER_README.md

-# 🚀 TallyCatalyst Local Proxy Server
+# 🚀 DataLynk Local Proxy Server

 This local server solves CORS issues when testing the web version of your mobile app.